Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 Where Things Sit

-A quick geography check: the close Mission plan, the true stroller-walk fallback, the waterfront drive, and the across-the-bridge wild card.
+A quick geography check: the Golden Gate Park family plan, the true stroller-walk fallback, Sunday race friction, and the across-the-bridge wild card.

 Illustrated schematic map of this weekend's event options around a generalized home base

-What it tells us.
-Mission Kids is the easiest real event, Glen Park Library is the no-car fallback, and Y for Youth/Japantown only make sense if you are choosing to travel.
+What it tells us. de Youngsters is the easiest real event, Glen Park Library is the no-car fallback, and Lawrence Hall only makes sense if Sunday clearly wants a destination.

 Small footnote.
 Times are rough car estimates from Glen Park.
 Use them for choosing, not routing.